 The array-programming languages chapter operates as a sub-group of ACM's SIGPLAN: the Special Interest Group on Programming LANguages.

-Upcoming APL & Functional Programming Events
+Upcoming APL, J, & other Functional Programming Events

-NYCJUG - Tuesday, February 13th, 2023, 18:30 EDT
+NYCJUG - Tuesday, August 13th, 2024, 18:30 EDT

-The New York City J Users Group will hold its usual monthly meeting on Tuesday, February 13th at 6:30 pm EDT.
+The New York City J Users Group will hold its usual monthly meeting on Tuesday, August 13th at 6:30 pm EDT.
 Please take a look at our Meetup site for further information.
 To see notes on this and other past meetings, take a look at our meeting notes .

 Dyalog '24 - September 15-19, 2024